edoardopachera/IBS_scraper/README.md

   ```bash
    py main.py classifica
    ```
+<b>NOTE</b>: if the program stops because of an error that returns "non-zero exit status 2", restart the program and it will work. </br>

 2. When asked to paste the chromedriver file directory &rarr; copy the directory of Chromdriver binary file and paste it in the command line.

 <b>MacOS:</b> You can do this by clicking <b>&#8984; + I</b> on the chromedriver and copying the directory situated in 'Where'.</br>
 Add "/chromedriver" at the end of the directory

 <b>Windows:</b>
-For<b>Windows</b> remember to remove the quotes from the directory before pasting it.</br>
+For <b>Windows</b> remember to remove the quotes from the directory before pasting it.</br>

 3. The program checks if all the needed packages are installed in the computer.
-If some are missing, it will ask the user if to download them.
+If some are missing, it will download them.
 4. Now, the program is ready and it will start!

 ## Menu parameters :clipboard: